 In 2006, a feature film adaptation of White Noise reached the preproduction stage, but then the plans fell through and the novel was never filmed.
 Whether it will be filmed in the future is unknown.

 Don DeLillo has written over a dozen novels.
 He still writes at the age of 77.
 His latest novel, Point Omega, was published in February of 2010.
 He's currently working on a new novel.

 "There's a curious knot that binds novelists and terrorists.
 Years ago I used to think it was possible for a novelist to alter the inner life of the culture.
 Now bomb-makers and gunmen have taken that territory.
 They make raids on human consciousness.
 What writers used to do before we were all incorporated." - Don DeLillo

-Today's video features a BBC radio interview with Don DeLillo, conducted by John Humphrys.
+Today's video features a BBC TV documentary on Don DeLillo.
 Enjoy!